 chart Placidus Equal_H.

-B.C. in hand from Steinbrecher (Same in Contemporary Sidereal Horoscopes.
+B.C. in hand from Steinbrecher (Same data quoted in Contemporary Sidereal Horoscopes.
 The biography by Gerald Frank gives 5:30 PM.)

 Biography: John Fricke, "Judy Garland: World's Greatest Entertainer," Holt, 1992